 Maintenance of Filtration

-Sediment should be cleaned out of the chamber when it accumulates to a depth equal to the lesser of one-half (½) the total depth to the outlet or one and one-half feet (1.5’).
+Sediment should be cleaned out of the pre-treatment chamber when it accumulates to a depth equal to the lesser of one-half (½) the total depth to the outlet or one and one-half feet (1.5’).

 Sediment chamber outlet device should be cleaned or repaired when drawdown time exceeds thirty-six (36) hours.